-Opportunities → Main Gallery Exhibition Proposals
+Opportunities → Curatorial Proposals

 This exhibition series is intended to provide contemporary interpretations of the book as an art object and/or related media, as well as to challenge traditional notions of the book arts.
 Exhibitions that feature a broad representation of media, site-specific installations, and performances are encouraged.

 The Exhibitions Committee is especially interested in proposals for:

 - Exhibitions that will further and/or challenge the discourse of book arts within a contemporary artistic criticism, particularly theme based explorations.

 - Exhibitions that will advance the field of traditional bookmaking practices, particularly by showing a wide range of artists.

 - Focused exhibitions of multiple artists demonstrating a cohesive artistic trend or subject matter.

 - Submission form

 - Resume or CV uploaded as a PDF